garrettjoecox/the-harbour/docs/ship-of-harkinian/mod-development/modding-tips.md

 ## Segment C on Link

-Link in particular uses Segment `0x0C000000` specifically for one thing, it handles how his reflection in the Water Temple's Dark Link room.
+Link in particular uses Segment `0x0C000000` specifically for one thing, it handles his reflection in the Water Temple's Dark Link room.

 Setting up custom model's for this is pretty easy, and if you don't do it then your character's reflection will be flipped inside out.
 For Link and *all* of his equipment, enable Segment C in your material settings for each material.